Mini MP3 Player

 Similarly, the available libraries have not been used.
 Several attempts to use these libraries were abandoned when it became clear that the module needed very tight management of commands and responses in order to reliably select and play nominated tracks.
 In particular, there needed to be a protocol for sending a command or query, confirming it had been received and, if required, processing the response.
 Reliable operation required that command and queries should not overlap, although the documentation does not mention this requirement.
 Some messages required a delay before any further action could be taken.
 These variables were just too complex for a library that provided simple command and receive functions.
 In addition, adding IR receiving and decoding is going to require a lot of program space, and the extra (unused) code in the libraries would create a problem.

-The libraries might be suitable for an application such as a talking robot, where tracks are selected and played based on particular events.
+The libraries might be suitable for an application such as a talking robot, where tracks are selected and played based on particular events, and the file structure is known and fixed.

 The resulting code is somewhat monolithic and convoluted, and could be significantly improved.
 But it works, and works reliably.
 It includes extensive reporting to the serial console of command progress and player status, most of which could be removed.